llingg/behaviour-benchmarking/README.md

 ## General information
   The Benchmarking is set up in a way such that up to to point 6 the procedure stays the same no matter what you are Benchmarking.
 Starting at point 6 there will be slight changes in the processing and analysis of the data depending on the Benchmark.
 However these changes are very small and the main changes are within the metrics etc.
   The goal of every Benchmark is to produce a final pdf file that reports the results and compares them to another Benchmark of your choice.
 Ideally this benchmark it is compared to is the mean of all the Benchmarks ran all over the world of this type ran with the standard Duckietown software (for example the stable daffy commit of the containers `dt-core`, `dt-car-interface`, `dt-duckiebot-interface`, `dt-ros-commons`).
   However to be able to compare your Software with another one in any type of Benchmark, you first need to run at least 2 experiments.
 For each experiment there will be some recorded bags etc which then will be processed, analyzed and evaluated.
+However, it is recommended to run at least 5 experiments, such that you should have enough data to be able to make a conclusion without having to start everything back up again.
   The resulting evaluations of each experiment you run will then be again analyzed and for all the meaningful measurements, the means, medians and standard deviations are calculated.
 For each meaningful measurement the [coefficient of variation](https://www.researchgate.net/post/What_do_you_consider_a_good_standard_deviation) is calculated and if this value is below 1 you get a green light to compute the final Benchmarking report.
 This means that you have to run at least to experiments and then start running the notebook that calculates the variation of your computed results after each new experiment.
 So the amount of experiments that need to be run depend on the stability of your results.
 As soon as you get a green light of all the important results, compute the mean of all the results over all the experiments you ran (at least two).
   With this .yaml file including all the means, you are finally ready to run the comparison/analysis of your results.
 This will then generate a pdf report that analysis your solution as well as compares it to the results of another Benchmark you selected(can be any Benchmark ran of the same type).
 Based on the final report file you get at the end you can easily tell if your Software solution did improve the overall Performance or not and where your solution is better and where it is worse.